 - secret (bytes) Secret to hash.

 - salt (bytes) A salt.
 Should be random and different for each secret.

 - type (Type) Which Argon2 variant to use.

+- version (int) Which Argon2 version to use.

 For an explanation of the Argon2 parameters see PasswordHasher.